Saorview Digital Television

 SAORVIEW Receiver Approval Process

-Ireland is a member of the NorDig group, this is a group of countries and platform operators who work together to agree a common specification for their reception equipment and a common operational parameter for their respective national broadcast platforms, the NorDig group are the countries of Denmark, Finland, Iceland, Norway and Sweden.
+Ireland is a member of the NorDig group, this is a group of countries and platform operators who work together to agree a common specification for their reception equipment and a common operational parameter for their respective national broadcast platforms, the NorDig group are the countries of Denmark, Finland, Iceland, Norway Sweden and Ireland.

 More information on the NorDig group is available on the following link: NorDig